-- criminal law, legal tips and advice
+- legal tips

 When the average person considers what they should do to stay out of trouble, they assume you have to do something pretty bad or deliberate to land in jail.
 It’s true that most people get arrested for intentional wrong-doings.
 But, sometimes we underestimate the fragile line between the acceptable and illegal.
 From the ridiculous and absurd to the subtle ways various actions can lead to arrestable offenses, the best way to avoid running into trouble is to know what to avoid altogether.